MRCIEU/CheckSumStats/README.md

 <img src="man/figures/README-make_plot_predlnor1-1.png" width="100%" />
-The plot shows a strong positive correlation between the predicted log odds ratios and the reported effect size.
-This is expected.
-What’s more useful is the intercept and the slope, which are displayed as part of the figure subheading.
-In this example, the intercept is close to zero and the slope is \>0.8, which is close to the expected values.
+The plot shows a strong positive correlation between the predicted log odds ratios and the reported effect size, an intercept close to zero and a slope that is \>0.8.
 When the predicted log odds ratios and reported effect sizes are identical, the intercept should be 0 and the slope should be 1.

 We can also plot the relative bias, i.e. the percentage deviation of the predicted log odds ratio from the reported effect size.